umeshramya/blockchain-express-ipfs/README.md

 # blockchain-express-ipfs
-This project is for students of KLE Tecjh working on block chain
+This project is for students of KLE Tech working on block chain.